District Judge McGarva, sitting at Sefton Magistrates, denied an application for a private prosecution against a police informant, Paul Turner.

 I have made a subject access request for this report that the judge was supplied and clearly relied upon. (details to follow)

 I cannot say that District Judge McGarva was ‘persuaded’ by police or ‘participated’ in the protection of an offender, that would be ‘wrong for me to infer’ but absolutely CRIMINAL if true. so I ask you to make up your own minds… I certainly have my own views..!

-What District Judge McGarva did though is confirm that a prima facie offence was committed.
+What District Judge McGarva did though, as he confirmed that a prima facie offence was committed.
 An offence that has No defence.